 - Review your homeowner or renter's insurance policy for info about how your student's belongings will or will not be covered while abroad.

 - Consider purchasing optional TRAVEL insurance.
-This may include but not be limited to: coverage for lost/stolen belongings; travel cancellation and interruption coverage; and 24/7 travel assistance.
-These policies also often include Medical Evacuation and Repatriation of Remains coverage.
-Willamette University will automatically cover your student for medical evacuation and repatriation of remains but NONE of the other items are covered by Willamette.
+This often includes: coverage for lost/stolen belongings; travel cancellation and interruption coverage; and 24/7 travel assistance.
+These policies should include Medical Evacuation and Repatriation of Remains coverage.
+WU will automatically cover your student for medical evacuation and repatriation of remains but NONE of the other items are covered by Willamette.

+- We strongly urge at least one parent/guardian to be in possession of a current passport.
 In the unlikely event that a student becomes a candidate for medical evacuation or is experiencing other serious health concerns, having a family member who can travel to the host country can be invaluable.
 Most countries require that passports be valid for six months AFTER intended date of departure.
 Know where your passport is and renew it as needed so it is valid for six months beyond your student's program end date.

 Emergency at home

-TO DO: Have your student give you and/or other family members the local contact information for his/her residence as soon as it is received.
+- Have your student give you and/or other family members the local contact information for his/her residence as soon as it is received.
 This includes phone numbers, physical address and a mailing address.
 This may happen BEFORE departure OR upon arrival.